Arbix-x/Quicksand-Rehydrated/README.md

 - This mod \[Quicksand Core\] will serve as a modpack-friendly basis that adds the terrain-themed hazards and structures, along with Hunnibees, a bee-like NPC with which to trade.
 - A companion mod \[Quicksand Rehydrated\] will include larger swaths of swamps, fantasy and otherwise, along with mobs capable of devouring the player.
 This may warp Vanilla gameplay more heavily than Quicksand Core.
-- A Candy-world addon \[Quicksand Glacéed\] to create other dimensions and further expand Quicksand Rehydrated's optional content.
+- A Candy-world addon \[Quicksand Glacéed\] to create other dimensions and further expand Quicksand Rhydrated's optional content.

 This mod is VERY early in development, and likely won't see a release for several months.
 However, you are free to contribute to the mod and watch its progress [in our Discord!](https://discord.gg/GNSHzK8fRa)